goofy2k/MIDI-sequencer/README.md

    **v38**

   TODO
+  - Check editing of presets / usage of keyBoard 2
   - Make NimBLE backtalk from synth to seq (using NimBLE characteristic onWrite independent from status of MIDI thru
   - DONE from v38: Enable feedback from synth to seq with NimBLE characteristic onWrite.
 Currently it is only in TEST_THRU
   - DONE from v38: create separate GUI element to control thru.
 It is no started by default when recorder is started